WebAssembly/wasi-threads/README.md

 ### TID (thread ID)

-TID is a 32-bit integer provided by the host to identify threads created with `wasi_thread_spawn`.
+TID is a 32-bit integer to identify threads created with `wasi_thread_spawn`.

+* TIDs are managed and provided by host.

 * TID 0 is reserved. `wasi_thread_spawn` should not return this value.

+  * It's widely assumed in musl/wasi-libc.

 * The upper-most 3-bits of TID are always 0.
   `wasi_thread_spawn` should not return values with these bits set.

+  * The most significant bit is the sign bit.
+As `wasi_thread_spawn` uses signed integer and uses negative values to indicate errors, a TID needs to be positive.

+  * The second bit need to be 0 in order to be compatible with the TID-based locking implementation in musl/wasi-libc.

+  * The third bit need to be 0 in order to make an extra room for other reserved values in wasi-libc.
+    For example, it can be used to indicate the main thread, which doesn't have a TID in the current version of this proposal.

 #### Design choice: pthreads